Joel-Adving/py-script-test/README.md

 ## py-script-test
-Python in the browser with py-script thanks to WebAssembly
+Running python in the browser thanks to PyScript and WebAssembly

 Also is my first time programming in python